Reactor™ - The manual

 3. On the right side you can add and configure devices

-4. You can access and edit all reactor projects by clicking Manage Projects or restart reactor's engine by clicking on the green Running button
+4. You can access and edit all Reactor projects by clicking Manage Projects or restart Reactor's engine by clicking on the green Running button

 5. In the bottom (footer) you can (from left to right):

-• open the view settings. these are saved in your browser.
+• open the view settings.
+These are saved in your browser.

 • change reactors global text size